 2018 marks Pastor Browning’s 36th year in ministry.
 Rev. Dr. Browning accepted the call to preach in 1982 at Hemingway Memorial A.M.E.
 Church in Chapel Oaks, MD.
 For a nine-month period in 1983, she served on the ministerial staff at St. Paul A.M.E. in Cambridge, MA.
 During that same year, her husband was appointed to pastor Ebenezer A.M.E.
 Church, which had 17 faithful members and a $12,000 budget.
 Rev. Dr. Browning immediately began assisting her husband and was hired as assistant minister in 1985.
 From 1986-1990, she served as assistant pastor and then as co-pastor in 1991.
 In 1998, Bishop Vinton R. Anderson (deceased), then presiding prelate of the Second Episcopal District, made the unprecedented appointment as co-pastor of Ebenezer A.M.E.
 This groundbreaking appointment has continued since then, with the most recent reappointment in April 2017 from Bishop James Levert Davis.
 Currently, Ebenezer’s membership exceeds 8,000 with numerous ministries.

 In addition to her pastoral responsibilities, Pastor Browning has preached, taught, and facilitated workshops throughout the United States, Haiti, Bermuda, Barbados, Germany, Israel, and South Africa.
 A recognized trailblazer and community leader, Dr. Browning has received numerous awards and accolades.
 In 2006, she received an Honorary Doctor of Divinity Degree from A.M.E.
 University in Monrovia, Liberia.
-In 2007, she was honored to preach Spelman College’s Baccalaureate Ceremony where she served on the Spelman College’s Sister’s Chapel Wisdom Center Executive Board.
+In 2007, she was honored to preach Spelman College’s Baccalaureate Ceremony where she served on the Spelman College’s Sister’s Chapel Wisdom Center Executive Board for 10 years.
 In July 2002, Rev. Dr. Jo Ann Browning was inducted as an honorary member into Delta Sigma Theta Sorority, Inc. In 2016, she became a member of the Board of Trustees at Wesley Theological Seminary and in 2017, accepted the request to serve on the Board of RISE TOGETHER: The National Mentorship Network for Women of Color in Ministry (WOCIM).